 What is shipping insurance?

-If an insured package does not reach its destination, or if it is damaged when it’s delivered, then the shipper is reimbursed the declared value of the items in the package.
+If an insured package does not reach its destination, or if it is damaged when it’s delivered, the shipper can file an insurance claim with the carrier.
+The carrier will then provide reimbursement to the shipper for the declared value of the items in the package.

 How much does shipping insurance cost?

 The cost of shipping insurance rates will vary by provider.
 While you can purchase shipping insurance from an independent shipping insurance company (such as Shipsurance), most major carriers like DHL, UPS, FedEx, and USPS will offer shipping insurance as a value-added service.